iceberg12/Udacity_selfDrivingCarP8/README.md

 |                               | Inefficient to calculate                                      | (4) |
 |                               | Does not take different sensor uncertainties into account     | (5) |

-...(1) Because one map landmark could be really close to multiple measurements (particles), thus it is unclear which particle corresponds to this map landmark.
+⋅⋅⋅(1) Because one map landmark could be really close to multiple measurements (particles), thus it is unclear which particle corresponds to this map landmark.⋅⋅
-...(2)(5) Sensor noise is in different direction, for example, vertical, nearest neighbor can pick a wrong particle for a landmark with this noise.
-The same thing can happen for Lidar measurement with high accuracy in bearing but less in range.
+⋅⋅⋅(2)(5) Sensor noise is in different direction, for example, vertical, nearest neighbor can pick a wrong particle for a landmark with this noise.
+The same thing can happen for Lidar measurement with high accuracy in bearing but less in range.⋅⋅
-...(3) If there is an error in the car position estimation (-1 m to the right), this error will be introduced systematically to all particle measurements through the position transformation at the beginning of Step 3 (shift all particles to the right).
-Nearest neighbor does not take care of this pattern but search nearest landmarks for individual particles.
+⋅⋅⋅(3) If there is an error in the car position estimation (-1 m to the right), this error will be introduced systematically to all particle measurements through the position transformation at the beginning of Step 3 (shift all particles to the right).
+Nearest neighbor does not take care of this pattern but search nearest landmarks for individual particles.⋅⋅
-...(4) Complexity is O(mn) where m, n are the numbers of landmarks and particles.
+⋅⋅⋅(4) Complexity is O(mn) where m, n are the numbers of landmarks and particles.⋅⋅

 ## Implementation
 The directory structure of this repository is as follows: